Shopping Links

 Reader Review

 Quite a shame really, since in Gundam F-91 we had a very very promising anime.
 The story, mangled and rushed as it is, does manage to shine through with unfulfilled promise.
-One could tell that it would've made on hell of a story arc.
-The movie abounds with well rounded characters just begging for a share of the lime light and some character development that happens on screen.
+One could tell that it would've made one hell of a story arc.
+The movie abounds with well-rounded characters just begging for a share of the limelight and some character development that happens on screen.
 The conflict itself is interesting and is full of those nice shades of grey.
 Both sides commit atrocities, and both sides ultimately have good intentions in their hearts.

 Fortunately, not all is lost.
-The story is still good.
-Like I said, lots of good moments still shine through.
+The story is still good--like I said, lots of good moments still shine through.
 The animation is gorgeous in that nice, un-glittery early '90s style.
-The mecha designs, as expected, are top notch.
-The mobile suits maintain a good amount of believability, as is the combat, which is in turns violent and oddly graceful.
-And it depicts the horrors of war well.
-A well known Gundam trademark.
+The mecha designs, as expected, are top-notch.
+The mobile suits maintain a reasonable amount of believability, as does the combat, which is by turns violent and oddly graceful.
+And it depicts the horrors of war well, a well known Gundam trademark.
 Civilians die in the cross fire.
 Unsung heroes are killed before they have a chance to reveal their potential.
 And it all looks very realistic.
 The bigger mechas are lumbering and slow, but are graceful as a swan in the zero gravity of outer space.
-The music complements the animation well, but it soon sinks into the background and isn't highly memorable.
+The music complements the animation well, but it soon sinks into the background and isn't particularly memorable.

 US DVD Review